amazingyyc/Brouhaha/README.md

 China site:https://gitee.com/JingQiManHua/Brouhaha

 ## Update Note
+### last
+1. simplify the API and make it easier to use.
+2. add a tempporary MTLBuffer to save the memory when runnning.

+#### 2017
 1. Add float32 support, The layers support the flaot16 and float32 at the same time.
 2. Add a art-transform demo on float32.
 3. change the API and it become more feasible.